 Students are responsible for official withdrawal from courses.
 Any informal arrangements they make with the instructor or any other college staff member may result in a failing grade for the course.
-Withdrawal forms must be submitted to the registration center in Room C-100 of the College Center.
+Withdrawal forms must be submitted to the registration center in the College Center.
 Students should consult a current class schedule for specific withdrawal dates for each term.